esphome/dashboard/README.md

 script/develop
 ```

-if you are developing on Windows machine using VS Code, you must set bash as a default shell.
+If you are developing on Windows machine using VS Code, you must set bash as a default shell to be able to call the above script.
-You can do that by creating `.npmrc` file in the root of the project with the following content:
+You can do this by creating `.npmrc` file in the root of the project with the following content:

 ```
 script-shell=C:\Program Files\git\bin\bash.exe